aazuspan/eerepr/CONTRIBUTING.md

 hatch run test:cov
 ```

-Additional arguments can be passed to `pytest` after the scrirpt name, e.g.:
+Additional arguments can be passed to `pytest` after the script name, e.g.:

 ```bash
 hatch run test:all -k feature